nemixu/Movies-Manager/README.md

 SECRET\_KEY|"your\_secret\_key"
 * 7: Click the deploy button on the Heroku dashboard.
 * 8: The site has been deployed to Heroku.
+* 9: <a href="https://movie-manager-flask.herokuapp.com/">Here is a link to the Deployed website</a>

 ## Closing Notes: